 Profile Records

 Hanging on a wall above the cash register was a multiple vinyl compilation of Profile Records’ greatest hip hop singles.
-I reached up, took the box set from the wall and looked it carefully.
+I reached up, took the box set from the wall and looked at it carefully.

 I was not aware a collection of Profile Records’ hip hop music was released.
 I reminisced about the days when I used to see the logo on cassettes, 12” singles and albums as a boy and teenager.